Kiran7007/Interview-Preparation/docs/android.md

 ## What is GATT error 133 and how do you handle it?

 Error 133 is a generic Android GATT failure rather than one precise root cause.
 I close the connection, avoid overlapping operations, wait briefly before retrying, and collect device, OS, RSSI, and connection-state telemetry.
+Close stale GATT objects and collect device-specific diagnostics rather than assuming one universal cause.
 Repeated failures should use bounded retry and a clean reconnect path.

 ---